publiccodenet/about/activities/member-relations/index.md

 In this phase, we aim to:

-* Fully support members with all elements of codebase stewardship
+* fully support members with all elements of codebase stewardship
-* Build capacity on various topics surrounding public code
+* build capacity on various topics surrounding public code
-* Empower members to take ownership of steering our processes, governance, and finances
+* empower members to take ownership of steering our processes, governance, and finances
-* Maintain healthy communications amongst members and the Foundation for Public Code team
+* maintain healthy communications amongst members and the Foundation for Public Code team

 The following are examples of activities we may conduct with our members:

-* Codebase stewardship
+* codebase stewardship
-* Building capacity on various topics surrounding public code
+* building capacity on various topics surrounding public code
-* Brokering collaborative solutions within member community
+* brokering collaborative solutions between members
-* Ensuring good communications and active engagement within member community
+* ensuring good communications and active engagement within member community

 ## Further Reading